-Birthday: February 1, 1947
+Birthday: February 1, 1947 (Aquarius)

-Born in: Kennett Square, Pennsylvania, United States
+Born In: Kennett Square, Pennsylvania, United States

 Jessica Beth Savitch was a popular American TV journalist.
 She was the first woman anchor to present evening news broadcast in Southern United States during late 1970s.
 She worked as a weekend anchor for NBC Nightly News and presented daily updates on NBC News.
 Jessica also hosted a documentary program called ‘PBS's Public Affairs’ on American TV series known as ‘Frontline’ that was aired from January 1983 and was associated with the program until her death in a road accident later that year.
 Savitch was renowned for her audience appeal and on-camera news reading skills.
 On the other hand, Savitch also drew criticism for her erratic news presentation on live broadcast of a short NBC News update and for her troubled personal life.
 She started her first job as a newsreader with a local radio station.
 Her father was the one who encouraged her to pursue a career in broadcast journalism.
 With that motivation, she decided to pursue a major in communications.
 After initial struggles, Jessica rose to fame as a popular news presenter in the early 1980s claiming a compensation equal to that of male anchors and correspondents of those times.
 Jessica met with a fatal road accident on October 23, 1983.